Bengal Sultanate: Foreign relations

 In Africa, Sultan Ashraf Barsbay of Egypt sent the Bengali Sultan a robe of honour and a letter of recognition.
 There are also records of envoys from the East African city-state of Malindi being hosted in the Bengali court.
 Animals constituted a significant part of tributes in medieval courts.
 The East African envoys brought giraffes, which were also noticed by the Chinese envoys in Bengal.
 In Central Asia, there are records of contacts between Sultan Jalaluddin Muhammad Shah and Sultan Shahrukh Mirza of the Timurid Empire.
 In Southeast Asia, European accounts refer to the presence of a large number of Bengali merchants in the Malacca Sultanate.
 The merchants were wealthy shipowners.
 It is yet to be ascertained whether these merchants had a significant role in the Sultan's court.
 Ship-owning merchants were often royal envoys.
 Contacts between Bengal and the Bruneian Empire and the Sumatran Aceh Sultanate are recorded in Chinese accounts.
+Arab traveller and scholar Aḥmad ibn Sulaymān ibn Aḥamd al-Tarūjī (d.
+1410), who visited Bengal mentioned the country very prosperous.

 Within the subcontinent, Bengal had both tense and peaceful relations with the Delhi Sultanate and the Jaunpur Sultanate.
 The Delhi Sultanate initially received tributes from the Bengal Sultanate between 1353 and 1359.
 Tributes stopped after a war and peace treaty in 1359.
 Sultan Ghiyasuddin Azam sent envoys to the neighboring Jaunpur Sultanate.
 He sent elephants as gifts to Sultan Malik Sarwar Khwajah-i-Jahan.
 The two sultanates fought a war between 1415 and 1420.
 The end of the war brought a long period of peace between the neighbouring states.
 In 1494, the Jaunpuri Sultan Hussain Shah Sharqi was given refuge in Bengal after being defeated by the Lodi dynasty of Delhi.